yousefelassal/quote-cron/README.md

 > It is better to understand a little than to misunderstand a lot.

 > The doorstep to the temple of wisdom is a knowledge of our own ignorance.

+> A heart well prepared for adversity in bad times hopes, and in good times fears for a change in fortune.